Group name: Ponteland

 Members of Hexham and Ponteland groups bask in some spring sunshine on their weekend away in The Lakes.

-The Sunday group pause to soak up the sun near Mitford Castle.
+The Sunday group soak up the sun near Mitford Castle.

 Photo; Julia Chandler.